 While both branches share the same mandate and leadership, each branch focuses on the particular needs of each location.

-The Mechanism for International Criminal Tribunals was established by the UN Security Council on 22 December 2010 to carry out a number of essential functions of the ICTR and the ICTY, after the completion of their respective mandates.
+The International Residual Mechanism for Criminal Tribunals was established by the UN Security Council on 22 December 2010 to carry out a number of essential functions of the ICTR and the ICTY, after the completion of their respective mandates.

 The Mechanism is mandated to carry out the following Functions: